AFRM LAWSUIT ALERT: Levi & Korsinsky Notifies Affirm Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Affirm investors who were adversely affected by alleged securities fraud.
-This lawsuit is on behalf of all investors who purchased or otherwise acquired Affirm Holdings, Inc. securities on February 10, 2022 after the Company sent a Tweet concerning its Second Quarter 2022 financial results at approximately 1:15 p.m.
-EST. Follow the link below to get more information and be contacted by a member of our team:
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Affirm investors who were adversely affected by alleged securities fraud between February 12, 2021 and February 10, 2022.
+Follow the link below to get more information and be contacted by a member of our team:

 AFRM investors may also contact Joseph E. Levi, Esq. via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.

-CASE DETAILS: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.
+CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.

 WHAT'S NEXT?
 If you suffered a loss in Affirm during the relevant time frame, you have until April 29, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.